-In conjunction with other department directors, Hudgins sets the organization’s research agenda and priorities; works with in-house and outside scholars to produce policy studies, policy briefs, and books; contributes his own research; and works with Heartland staff to promote Heartland’s work.
+Prior to becoming a Heartland senior fellow, Hudgins was Heartland’s research director.
+As research director, Hudgins set the organization’s research agenda and priorities; worked with in-house and outside scholars to produce policy studies and books; contributed his own research; and worked with Heartland staff to promote Heartland’s work.

 Before joining Heartland, Hudgins was the director of advocacy and a senior scholar at The Atlas Society, which promotes the philosophy of reason, freedom, and individualism developed by Ayn Rand in works like Atlas Shrugged.
 His latest Atlas Society book was The Republican Party’s Civil War: Will Freedom Win?